digideskio/RPD/README.md

 ## Music Caching

 All played and liked songs will be saved to `music_dir` (as specified in the [Local](#local) section) in `artist/title.<ext>` format.
 The ID3 tags (for `m4a`, iTunes-style tags) will be saved along as well.
 The cover image, when downloadable, will be downloaded and embedded into the song.

-Again, to make sure all the tags work you need to install `mutagen` and download my [frontend](mutagen).

 ## More fine-grained infomation